It’s Self-Care Week!

 2) I spend more time at home

-I do love to explore London and spend time out with my friends, but over the past few months I’ve found joy in staying at home, making my room a safe-haven away from the world, and making sure I get enough rest.
-My room is filled with candles, fairylights, books, and cosy blankets.
-It’s perfect and I’m so grateful that I finally feel happy here.
+I do love to explore London and spend time out with my friends, but over the past few months, I’ve found joy in staying at home.
+It was definitely essential to make my bedroom a safe-haven away from the world, where I can get enough rest.

 3) I started saying no